patience94/HCI_TeamProject_GroupNo2/README.md

 ##### &nbsp;&nbsp;&nbsp;&nbsp;We used Maya to implement spheres, grass, constellation textures, etc. It was possible to efficiently generate various 3D objects through Maya and Unity interlocking systems.

 ##### &nbsp;&nbsp;&nbsp;&nbsp;Unity was used to align the object with layout and to implement the functions required for the program.
 We implemented various interventions such as smooth screen movement, laycast, zoom in/out, fade in/out, etc.

+##### &nbsp;&nbsp;&nbsp;&nbsp;We conducted two user tests.
+Through user test, I could get positive feedback that I understood the program, had no difficulty in using it, and had a neat design.
+However, there was a lack of diversity in content, and I also received feedback that it would be nice to support Korean.
+We adjusted the direction of development by reflecting some of these feedbacks, and we decided to refer to them in future research in the future.
 -------
 #### Idea Sketches
 ![수정됨_1](https://user-images.githubusercontent.com/55008408/85475863-d2680680-b5f1-11ea-91de-e60cbd2baaae.jpg)